We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 A small business is a business which:

-Small businesses can bring a complaint only in relation to an act or omission by the financial business which occurred on or after 1 April 2019.
+Small businesses can bring a complaint only about an act or omission by the financial business which occurred on or after 1 April 2019.
 Read more about time limits that apply.

 We can also help charities with an annual income of less than £6.5 million and trusts with a net asset value of less than £5 million; and individuals who act as personal guarantors for loans to businesses they're involved in.